Dag Hammarskjold Plaza / Katharine Hepburn Garden

 On the MapVIEW The Full Map

 Many New York City public parks and playgrounds are named in honor of prominent figures in New York City and American history.
-The NYC LGBT Historic Sites Project compiled a list of 13 public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+The NYC LGBT Historic Sites Project compiled a list of public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+In addition, there are memorials that honor LGBT individuals.
 This list includes Dag Hammarskjold Plaza and Katharine Hepburn Garden, in Manhattan.

 This park, on the south side of East 47th Street between First and Second Avenues to the north of the United Nations building, was acquired by the City in 1948 and named Dag Hammarskjöld Plaza in 1961.
 It has been a site for public demonstrations for many years, including the fourth-ever U.S. gay rights protest, on April 18, 1965.
 It was also the location of a temporary installation of sculptures by Keith Haring in 1986.